edadma/highlighter/README.md

 An executable can be downloaded from [here](https://dl.bintray.com/edadma/generic/highlighter-0.1.jar). *You do not need* the Scala library for it to work because the JAR already contains all dependencies.
 You just need Java 8+ installed.

-Run it as a normal Java executable JAR with the command `java -jar highlighter-0.1.jar <template>` in the folder where you downloaded the file, where *template* is the name of the template file to be rendered.
+Run it as a normal Java executable JAR with the command `java -jar highlighter-0.1.jar <definition>... <input>` in the folder where you downloaded the file, where *definition* is the name of the highlighter definition file, and <input> is the file containing the code to be highlighted.
+If multiple definition files are given, the first one is used for highlighting and the others are passed to it as dependencies.

 Building
 --------